We quit the traditional lifestyle to roam the US in our travel trailer, the Intech Sol, and we leash-trained our cat while on the road.

 Tip: Get a Vest-Style Harness

 Our cat was never was allowed outside but was always curious, so we used her curiosity to lure her outside.
 First, we had to get her used to wearing a harness.
-She only wore a collar and she destroyed 3 before she gave up and accepted that she had to wear one.
+She only wore a collar, and she destroyed three before she gave up and accepted that she had to wear one.
 Getting her used to a harness was going to be interesting.
 She had a habit of backing out when we put her collar on, so we knew she was going to finagle herself out of a harness.

 We got a vest-style harness that would cradle her neck and chest so that it would be harder for her to escape.
 She did manage to get out of the vest once, but thank goodness it happened inside the house.
-We put the vest on and she would jump backwards and do all these acrobatic moves to get out—more humorous for us, more annoying for her.
+We put the vest on, and she would jump backward and do all these acrobatic moves to get out—more humorous for us, more annoying for her.
 After we stopped laughing, we took the harness off and gave her a treat for her troubles.

 This went on each week for a few weeks until she got comfortable with the vest.
 Her prize was to actually go outside, and we practiced in the backyard for a few minutes at a time, gradually getting to about 10 minutes.
-She still hates the harness, she still fights us when we put it on her, but she knows she gets to go outside so calms afterwards.
+She still hates the harness, she still fights us when we put it on her, but she knows she gets to go outside so calms afterward.

-Getting Your Cat Used to Walking on a Leash
+How to Get Your Cat Used to Walking on a Leash

 After our cat got used to the harness, we needed to practice walking inside so that we could understand how she would react to walking on a leash.
-We took her "walking" to different rooms in the house and see if she would get easily startled.
+We took her "walking" to different rooms in the house to see if she would get easily startled.
 We would add some loud noises, such as slamming a door or dropping something off the counter, to see how she would react.
 She did bolt a few times, so we knew she had to get used to the new feeling of the harness before we could take her outside.

 After a few weeks of training inside, she started to get more comfortable with the harness and started to even nap in it.
 We knew she was ready for the next big step.
 When we saw our cat looking intently outside or making cat chirps at critters outside, we knew it was a perfect time for some leash training outside.
 Because she already wanted to go outside, she wouldn't fight us as much when putting on her harness.
 Once she heard the leash clipped to the harness, she headed to the door.